 Last but not least, it is important to outline that a perfect formula for well-being and happiness does not exist but certainly a combination of several factors can make our life better, healthier and happier.
 It is revealed that people who drink wine moderately, eat healthy food, exercise often held a healthier body and conduct a happier life.
 So moderation is the key along with awareness of what makes us feel good.

-Read also “Reasons why a small glass of wine everyday may be good for you!” here.
+Learn more about the wine benefits in “Reasons why a small glass of wine everyday may be good for you!”.

 *In a study conducted on 7,153 men and women with a mean age of 56 on 2014 has been found that women drinkers performed better than abstainers in both learning and attention.